-STEP ONE: Double Cleanse
+Step One: Double Cleanse

 ‘The first essential for everyone is to cleanse’ says Dr Mahto.
 ‘During the day your skin accumulates a layer of dirt and microbes on top of your make up which will clog pores if not removed’.
 She recommends double cleansing, first with a micellar water and then with a mild foaming cleanser.
 ‘If this irritates, stop’.
 A cleanser containing a mild exfoliant is also an option here.
 ‘Exfoliants should be used at this step once a week if you have dryer skin or twice with normal skin’.

-STEP TWO: Apply Glycolic 10 Renew Overnight
+Step Two: Apply Glycolic 10 Renew Overnight

-STEP THREE: Apply moisturiser only if necessary
+Step Three: Apply moisturiser only if necessary

 ’Glycolic 10 Renew Overnight comes in a cream, so I would suggest that moisturiser isn’t necessary afterwards unless the skin feels red, sore, tight or scaly’ says Dr Mahto.
 She also recommends waiting 20 minutes before application.

-STEP FOUR: Apply your favourite eye cream
+Step Four: Apply your favourite eye cream

-STEP ONE: Double Cleanse, as before
+Step One: Double Cleanse, as before

-STEP TWO: Correct with Retinol 0.3
+Step Two: Correct with Retinol 0.3

 Dry the skin and apply Retinol 0.3.
 Again, start once a week and build up.
 Dr Mahto says ‘I would suggest in older skin in the initial phases, whilst tolerance is being built up to retinol, to use the retinol and the night antioxidant Resveratrol BE on alternate nights.
-However, when retinol is tolerated on a daily basis then it is possible to moisturise 20 minutes later (or use the Resveratrol BE at this stage instead if prefer.)’
+However, when retinol is tolerated on a daily basis then it is possible to moisturise 20 minutes later (or use the Resveratrol BE at this stage instead if preferred.)’
 You must always wear sun protection during the day whilst using retinol products.

 It might seem counterintuitive but your skin loses water faster at night than during the day.
 ‘With trans epidermal water loss (TEWL) highest at night, it makes sense to moisturise as part of your routine, particularly if your skin is prone to dryness’ says Dr Mahto.

-STEP FOUR: Finish with your favourite Eye Cream
+Step Four: Finish with your favourite Eye Cream

 A.G.E.
 Eye Complex is a favourite for mature skin.